 In the News

-B’nai B’rith Magazine, the publication Meyer has edited since December 2009, has won the “best magazine” award from the American Jewish Press Association.
-The cover story (“Stolen Silver: Nazi Plunder and the Unfinished Quest for Restitution”) also won first place for enterprising and investigative journalism.
+B’nai B’rith Magazine previously won the “best magazine” award from the American Jewish Press Association.
+The 2022 cover story (“Stolen Silver: Nazi Plunder and the Unfinished Quest for Restitution”) also won first place for enterprising and investigative journalism.

 Meyer was humbled and proud to receive a Lifetime Achievement Award in May 2019 from the Washington Independent Review of Books for his many years of service to the organization and for his years of journalism.